thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 on the right hand side of the screen adjacent to your cluster and select OpenShift Web Console.
  ![clusters](./images/open_cluster.png)

 Login to the OpenShift Web Console and locate the config map called icp4adeploy-cp4ba-access-info.
+This config map contains the access information for your cluster that you'll need for the labs.
  ![access config map](./images/access-config-map.png)

 Open the config map and scroll down to the data section.
 You will find URL's and credentials for your deployment.